dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 .. note::
     * Use the parameter ``scheduler_type`` in ``input/omnia_config.yml`` to customize what schedulers are installed in the cluster.
-    * Without the login node, Slurm jobs can be scheduled only through the manager node.
+    * Without the login node, Slurm jobs can be scheduled only through the kube_control_plane.

 2. Create an inventory file in the *omnia* folder.
 Check out the `sample inventory for more information <../../samplefiles.html>`_.

 ..
 [1] In a multi-node setup, IP's cannot be repeated in the manager or compute groups.
-That is, do not include the manager node IP address in the compute group.
-In a single node setup, the compute node and the manager node must be the same.
+That is, do not include the kube_control_plane IP address in the compute group.
+In a single node setup, the compute node and the kube_control_plane must be the same.

 .. include:: ../../Appendices/hostnamereqs.rst